-\ Third and final edition.
+\ Second edition.
 This well-respected edition is notable for its elegant parallel translation.
 Harris, an advocate of Doctor's Commons, provides an interesting historical introduction and notes that compare the rules of Roman and English law.
 The final section is a translation of "Concerning the Succession of Descendents," Book 118 of the Novels.
-This work was owned by many sophisticated lawyers in Great Britain and America, such as Thomas Jefferson, who owned a copy of the second edition.
-Sowerby, Catalogue of the Library of Thomas Jefferson 2191 (second edition).
+This work was owned by many sophisticated lawyers in Great Britain and America, such as Thomas Jefferson. who owned a copy of this edition.
+The first edition was published in 1756, its final edition, the third, in 1811.
+One of the laid-in manuscript leaves is a copy of the table of descents and its accompanying text from pp. 28-31.
+The other is an itemized bill (or estimate) for spinning and weaving cloth with a crude diagram of a spinning wheel.
+Sowerby, Catalogue of the Library of Thomas Jefferson 2191.
 English Short-Title Catalogue T102256.
 Order This Item